trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 ### The Technology of Education

 > The traditional university will surely be gone in fifty years, swept away by technology.
-Why pay huge fees to spend three years on one campus, earning the right to be paid not very much more in the real world than non- graduates, rather than putting together your own combination of online courses, marked and graded online, using the lectures if the best teachers in the field, wherever they happen to be?
+Why pay huge fees to spend three years on one campus, earning the right to be paid not very much more in the real world than non- graduates, rather than putting together your combination of online courses, marked and graded online, using the lectures if the best teachers in the field, wherever they happen to be?

 **Thing to Research** - SOLE self organised learning environment